AngryCarrot789/FramePFX/README.md

 If you have any feedback/criticism for the app, that would be appreciate!
 Also feel free to contribute, if you would like to.
 You can see the TODO list near the bottom

 # Downloading and Compiling/Building
+### FramePFX assumes everything is 64 bit --- x86/32-bit/AnyCPU most likely won't work!

 To compile and run the editor, you need to download FFmpeg yourself.
-Here is the specific version that works currently: https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2024-12-11-13-02/ffmpeg-N-118048-g1e76bd2f39-win64-gpl.zip
+Here is the specific version that works currently: https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2024-12-11-13-02/ffmpeg-N-118048-g1e76bd2f39-win64-gpl-shared.zip

-### FramePFX assumes everything is 64 bit --- x86/32-bit/AnyCPU most likely won't work!
 Create a folder called `libraries` in the solution folder and a sub-folders called `ffmpeg`.
-Copy the contents of both of the ffmpeg archive into that folder.
-You should be able to navigate to `\FramePFX\libraries\ffmpeg\lib`.

-If you only plan on debugging only from VS/Rider or whatever IDE you use, it works fine as long as the ffmpeg folder is in the 'libraries' folder.
-If you associated the `fpfx` file extension with FramePFX in the build folders, then you most likely will need to copy the DLL files in ffmpeg's `bin` folder (except for the .exe files) into the same folder as `FramePFX.exe`
+From the downloaded archive, find the bin folder and copy all of the DLL files from there into the newly created ffmpeg folder.

+There should be 8 files in `\FramePFX\libraries\ffmpeg`, e.g. avcodec-61.dll

 Hopefully then you should be able to build and run without issue.
 This project uses Avalonia 11.2.2 and .NET 8 (C# 12)